Gabrielnero000/PBR-Playground/README.md

 ---

 ## But what is PBR?
 Since the prehistoric CRT displays until actual pixel-based monitors, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.
 From the efforts of lots of great professionals, today we have basically two ways to generate high quality images: rasterization-based methods and physical-based methods.
 The first one is the most popular method for real time rendering, specially games.
-Those techniques convi
+Those techniques convincent results and it's computationally fast, but the thing is: if you look for a rasterization-generated image

 ## Gallery: Images of Experiments